-Kevin Young is poetry editor for the New Yorker and the director of the Smithsonian Institution National Museum of African American History and Culture.
-He is the author of thirteen books of poetry and prose, including, most recently, Brown; Blue Laws: Selected & Uncollected Poems, 1995-2015, which was long-listed for the National Book Award; and Book of Hours, a finalist for the Kingsley Tufts Poetry Award and the winner of the Lenore Marshall Prize for Poetry from the Academy of American Poets.
+Kevin Young is poetry editor for the New Yorker and the Andrew W. Mellon Director of the Smithsonian’s National Museum of African American History and Culture.
+He is the author of sixteen books of poetry and prose, including Brown; Blue Laws: Selected & Uncollected Poems, 1995-2015, which was long-listed for the National Book Award; and Book of Hours, a finalist for the Kingsley Tufts Poetry Award and the winner of the Lenore Marshall Prize for Poetry from the Academy of American Poets.
 His collection Jelly Roll: A Blues was a finalist for both the National Book Award and the Los Angeles Times Book Prize.

 Young's nonfiction book, Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News, won the Anisfield-Wolf Book Award in Nonfiction, was a finalist for the National Book Critics Circle Award and the PEN/Jean Stein Book Award, was long-listed for the National Book Award, and named a New York Times Notable Book, a New York Times Editors’ Choice selection, and a Best Book of 2017 by numerous publications.
 Young’s previous nonfiction book, The Grey Album: On the Blackness of Blackness, won the Graywolf Press Nonfiction Prize and the PEN Open Book Award; it was also a New York Times Notable Book for 2012 and a finalist for the 2013 National Book Critics Circle Award for criticism.

 He is a member of the American Academy of Arts and Sciences, the American Academy of Arts and Letters, and the Society of American Historians.
 In 2020, he was named a Chancellor of the Academy of American Poets.